DiamondLightSource/pythonSoftIOC/docs/softioc.rst

     :func:`WaveformOut`).
 This specifies a function that will be called after record processing has completed.

+`on_update_name`
+    This is an alternative callback function to use instead of `on_update`.
+    This function will be passed the record name as well as updated value.

 `validate`
     Also only available on OUT records, specifies a function called during record processing.
 Note that this function is not cothread safe, that is to